WPP-Public/Potato-ACE/src/ace/components/select/README.md

 ## Styles

-The following SASS is applied to the component, each declaration of which can be overridden by a single CSS class selector.
+The following SASS is applied to the component.
+The list also inherits Listbox styles detailed in the *SASS* section of [Listbox](/listbox).
 The SASS variables use `!default` so can also be easily overridden by users.
-The list also inherits Listbox styles detailed in the *SASS* section [here](/listbox).
+SASS variables used that are not defined here are defined in *ace/common/constants.scss*.

 ```scss
 @import '../listbox/listbox';